gvlima/the-c-programming-language-2nd-edition/README.md

 Kernighan & Ritchie’s **_The C Programming Language_** it’s a small book, but as the Preface says, “_C is not a big language, and it is not well served by a big book._”.
 Co-author Dennis Ritchie designed and implemented the C language on the UNIX operating system on the DEC PDP-11 and Brian Kernighan contributed to the development of UNIX.

 The book starts with a  introduction, which shows the essential elements of the language.
 It’s very much an overview, so details and rules are not the focus.
 It focusses on the basics: variables and constants, arithmetic, control flow, functions and some input and output.

-The book then continues through Types, Operators, Expressions, Control Flow, Pointers, Arrays, Structs, Input and Output in greater detail.
+Then continues through in greater detail with Types, Operators, Expressions, Pointers, Arrays, Structs and more Input and Output.
 This book is a short read, however it is jam-packed with everything about the language and its fundamental concepts.

 ## Notes